Zubax/jafit/README.md

 e.g., only a part of the descending branch.
 If a full loop is provided, then that loop doesn't need to be the major loop;
 the tool will simply use the H amplitude seen in the reference loop for solving the JA equation.

+Option `interpolate=N`, where N is a positive integer, can be used to interpolate the reference curve with N equidistant sample points distributed along its length.
+Note that this is not the same as sampling the curve on a regular H-axis grid; the difference is that the used method ensures consistent Euclidean distances between the sample points.
+This is useful with irregularly sampled curves, but may cause adverse effects if the reference curves contain large gaps, as the interpolation error within the gaps may be large.

 If the reference curve is only a part of the hysteresis loop, then the tool will use simple heuristics to guess the reasonable H amplitude for solving the JA equation,